jbiddulph/schoolr-uk/public/assets/vendors/general/bootstrap-select/CONTRIBUTING.md

 * To instantiate a context or use it, use the variable **that** instead of **_this**.
-* Please check to make sure that there aren't existing pull requests attempting to address the issue mentioned.
+* Please check to make sure that there aren't existing pull requests attempting to address_1 the issue mentioned.
 We also recommend checking for issues related to the issue on the tracker, as a team member may be working on the issue in a branch or fork.
 * Non-trivial changes should be discussed in an issue first